nehcgnak/CrackingMachineLearningInterview/README.md

         The prediction is based on probabilties of specified classes Works the same way as linear regression but uses logit function to scale down the values between 0 and 1 and get the probabilities.

-#### What is Logit Function? or Sigmoid function/ where in ML and DL you can use it?
+#### What is Logit Function?
+Or Sigmoid function / where in ML and DL you can use it?
         The sigmoid might be useful if you want to transform a real valued variable into something that represents a probability.
 While the Logit function is to map probabilistic values from -Inf to +Inf to either real numbers representing True or False towards 1 or 0 (real number).
-This is commonly used in Classification having base in  Logistic Regression along with Sigmoid based functions in Deep learning used to find a nominal outcome in a layer or output of a layer.
+This is commonly used in classification having base in Logistic Regression along with Sigmoid based functions in Deep learning used to find a nominal outcome in a layer or output of a layer.

-#### What is Gradient Decent Formula to Linear Regression Equation?
+#### What is Gradient Descent formula to Linear Regression Equation?

 ![](https://media.geeksforgeeks.org/wp-content/uploads/gradiant_descent.jpg)

-#### What is Support Vector Machine ? how is it different from  OVR classifiers?
+#### What is Support Vector Machine?
+How is it different from OVR classifiers?
         Support Vector Machine is defineed as a technique which is classification and regression model, which uses hyper-plane estimation and the best hyper-plane fitting the estimate on linear lines drawn same a linear one.
 Although it can also work for nonlinear using kernel tricks on SVM.
         SVM is totally based on marginal lines (with difference between two classes in the best way possible).